DeepQuantum: A PyTorch-based Software Platform for Quantum Machine Learning and Photonic Quantum Computing: Large-Scale Simulations

-For example, the following line of code creates a 20-qubit circuit with MPS bond dimension $7$.
-The resulting quantum state is returned in its MPS form---a list of rank-3 tensors, where each tensor corresponds to a site in the quantum circuit.
+For instance, the workflow presented in Code~\ref{code:mps_qubit} initializes a 20-qubit circuit utilizing an MPS with a restricted bond dimension of 7.
+The resulting quantum state is naturally returned in its MPS form---a collection of order-3 tensors, where each tensor corresponds to a physical site within the circuit.